sunnysideup/silverstripe-boilerplate-webpack/README.md

  - [sunnysideup/config_manager](https://github.com/sunnysideup/silverstripe-config_manager): review all your configuration options in one go
  - [sunnysideup/test-email](https://github.com/sunnysideup/silverstripe-test-email): is email working?
 Why not test it?
  - [sunnysideup/sanitise-class-name](https://github.com/sunnysideup/silverstripe-sanitise-class-name): turn fully qualified class names into short one in a standard way - should be part of the Silverstripe Core.
+ - [sunnysideup/release](https://github.com/sunnysideup/silverstripe-release): an easy way to release your site.
+Basically a poormans' version of Silverstripe Cloud.

 ##### also consider